rowanhm/ChainNet/README.md

 ### Polysemy Parsing

 To run the polysemy parsing code, please first download the SensEmBert embeddings into `data/parsing` and unpack them.
-Run stages one and two in `python/u3_parsing` to initialise the data for training.
+After this, run stages one and two in `python/u3_parsing` to initialise the data for training.

 > :warning: **At the time of writing (10/05/24), the SensEmBert website appears to have been infiltrated.** Historically, the embeddings could be downloaded [here](http://sensembert.org/resources/sensembert_data.tar.gz) (access with care).